sharklinux/shark/README.md

 - All is based on your experence

-Shark project is trying to change System Performance Management in three levels: API, Consistent standalone tools and Cloud monitoring and analysis
+Shark project is trying to change System Performance Management in three levels: API, Consistent commandline tools, Cloud monitoring and analysis

 *API*